-More information about Cambodia is available on the Cambodia Country Page and from other Department of State publications and other sources listed at the end of this fact sheet.
+More information about Cambodia is available on the Cambodia page and from other Department of State publications and other sources listed at the end of this fact sheet.

 U.S. Assistance to Cambodia